Implicit bias produces neural scaling laws in learning curves, from perceptrons to deep networks: Introduction

-A complementary line of research studied the implicit bias of gradient-based learning dynamics.
+A complementary line of research studied the so-called \textit{implicit bias} of gradient-based learning dynamics.
 Implicit bias refers to the inherent tendencies of optimization algorithms to favor certain types of solutions, even without explicit regularization or constraints.
-For example, gradient descent often finds solutions that generalize well in overparameterized models \cite{Zhang2017}, which has led to continued research into the kind of regularization this behavior creates \cite{Neyshabur2014}.
-Theoretical results have shown that for linearly separable classification tasks, gradient descent on exponential or logistic losses converges in direction to the \textit{maximum-margin} classifier \cite{Soudry2018}, and analogous bias toward maximizing margins has been proven for deep homogeneous networks such as fully-connected ReLU networks \cite{Lyu2020} as well as certain wide two-layer networks \cite{Chizat2020}.
-In the case of regression with square loss, gradient descent is biased toward minimal $\ell_2$-norm solutions when there are many interpolating solutions (consistent with the pseudoinverse solution in linear models) \cite{Gunasekar2017}.
-Modern generalization theory indeed reinforces that classifiers with larger margins or smaller effective norm tend to enjoy better bounds on generalization error \cite{Cortes1995, Bartlett2017}.
+For instance, gradient descent often finds solutions that generalize well in overparameterized models \citep{Neyshabur2014, Zhang2017, arnaboldi_escaping_2024}.
+Theoretical results have shown that for linearly separable classification tasks, gradient descent on exponential or logistic losses converges in direction to the \textit{maximum-margin} classifier \citep{Soudry2018}, and analogous bias toward maximizing margins has been proven for deep homogeneous networks such as fully-connected ReLU networks \citep{Lyu2020} as well as certain wide two-layer networks \citep{Chizat2020}.

-Given these perspectives, a natural question is whether the implicit bias of gradient descent — in particular, its tendency to favor minima with certain norm and margin distribution — might itself induce \textit{predictable scaling behavior throughout the training process}.
-In this work we focus on models trained with logistic losses, revealing \textbf{new neural scaling laws} by plotting \textbf{learning curves as a function of the model’s increasing norm}.

-The results are organized in three sections: \begin{itemize} \item In section~\ref{sec:results_perceptron} we study training-time \textbf{scaling laws in perceptrons} with logistic loss.
-We also compare the learning curves with analytical predictions from models at the corresponding fixed norm, finding a surprisingly good qualitative agreement. \item In section~\ref{sec:results_deep}, by using a generalized notion of norm, we reveal the \textbf{\textit{same} scaling laws in deep architectures}.
-While the exponents depend on the architecture and dataset, we find power laws consistently across architectures and datasets. \item In section~\ref{sec:connection_to_literature} we show how our dynamic scaling laws can be used to \textbf{derive established neural end-of-training scaling laws}. \end{itemize}

-Finally, in section~\ref{sec:discussion} we discuss how this work expands the numerical results of neural scaling laws while also providing an analytical scheme in which they could be interpreted.